 How will I know where to go?

 We will have staff onsite to greet you in the car park when you arrive.

 For Alice in Wonderland World there will be a handout to take with you on your adventure!
 You are asked to respect social-distancing within the event: in Scotland, social distancing is 2 metres.

 Bandstand – head down towards the River and a member of the team will greet you.

 Amphitheatre – head up the zig-zag path into the garden.
-A member of team will be inside the garden and can direct you to the Amphitheatre.
+Members of the team will be at the kiosk and inside the garden and can direct you to the Amphitheatre.